Draft a sleeve sloper – make and fit a sleeve pattern block to use for all kinds of sleeve variations

 Hey y’all – today we’re building on last week’s post about how to draft a bodice by showing how to make a sleeve pattern.
 So let’s get to drafting a sleeve!
 Note that like the bodice sloper we drafted, this isn’t meant to be a wearable sleeve but an exact flat pattern copy of your body that you can then use to see how much design ease a pattern has and where you might need alterations.

-You’ll need some measurements from your bodice – specifically your armscye lengths, your sleeve length, your bicep measurement and your armscye depth – which in this post we will refer to as your cap height.
+You’ll need some measurements from your bodice – specifically your armscye lengths and armscye depth, which in this post we will refer to as your cap height.
 From your body you’ll need measurements for your sleeve length, your bicep measurement.
 If you need help with these measurements, see my post on measuring.
-To measure the armscye length, you need to cut the seam allowance off your bodice pattern, then measure the full curve of both the front and back armholes.
+To measure the armscye length, you need to mark the seam lines on your bodice sewing pattern, then measure the full curve of both the front armhole and back armhole.
 The armscye depth is the vertical measurement from the shoulder point to the armscye point at the top of the side seam.